 A big element of being Agile is understanding the necessary shifts at all levels of the organization and creating safety for leaders whose roles and duties will change.
 They often have to give up their teams or their “turf” and are given something new that might be out of their element.
 Leaders must ensure they manage these changes in an effective way and create safety for leaders, teams, and others within the organization.

-This is how the Agile transformation creates a different way of working and impacts the entire culture of an organization.
+This is how Agile transformation creates a different way of working and impacts the entire culture of an organization.
 Agile Velocity’s team of experts specializes in helping companies implement and successfully navigate this organizational change.
 You can learn more about our approach on our Transformation Services page.